 You do an encrypted backup in the same way as an unencrypted one - either automatically or manually, only with the encrypt option ticked.
 The first time you do this there will be an extra step in which you select a password.

 Do remember, though, that this password will not be known to Apple, so if you forget what it is, your backup will become useless.
 Due to the extra security levels of an encrypted backup, Apple adds additional data which is withheld from the standard version.
 This includes information from the Health app, alongside your password keychain.

-How to back up an iPhone if you've got an Apple Watch
+How to back up if you've got an Apple Watch

 If you're anything like us - allergic to any more hassle than the bare minimum - you might be thinking that encrypted backups sound like more trouble than they're worth.
 (In fact remembering a password isn't a lot of trouble, although you may find that the first password you try isn't accepted.)
 But Apple Watch owners in particular should grit their teeth and pick the encrypted option.